ieee-vgtc/ieeevis.org/logos.md

 Add a JSON entry to the end of [the all sponsors file](https://github.com/ieee-vgtc/ieeevis.org/blob/master/js/all_sponsors.json).

 There you can specify additional fields including `class` such as `Diamond` and `href` for a link to the sponsor's website.

+At this point, the logos should automatically show on staging.